Bipolaronic high-temperature superconductivity

-In 2D, bipolarons undergo a superfluid transition at a temperature $T\leq T_\mathrm{c}$, where $T_{\mathrm{c}}$ is determined by the bipolaron density and effective mass and depends only double-logarithmically weakly on the effective bipolaron-bipolaron interactions~\cite{LogBose2D1,LogBose2D3}.
+In 2D, bipolarons undergo a superfluid transition at a temperature $T\leq T_\mathrm{c}$, where $T_{\mathrm{c}}$ is determined by the bipolaron density and effective mass and depends only double-logarithmically weakly on the effective bipolaron-bipolaron interactions~\cite{LogBose2D1,LogBose2D2,LogBose2D3}.
 We can thus safely ignore bipolaron-bipolaron interactions, barring any competing instability, e.g. phase separation or Wigner crystallization.
 Based on prior work~\cite{NoceraPS} we argue that these instabilities are unlikely.
-This reduces our problem to that of the superfluidity of a gas of hard-core bipolarons in 2D, for which $T_\mathrm{c} = 1.84 \rho_\mathrm{BP}/m^{\! \star}_\mathrm{BP}$~\cite{LogBose2D3}, where $\rho_\mathrm{BP}$ is the density of bipolarons and $m^{\!\star}_\mathrm{BP}$ is the bipolaron effective mass.
-This formula for $T_\mathrm{c}$ remains valid so long as bipolarons do not overlap.
-The largest $T_\mathrm{c}$ from this mechanism thus arises for a $\rho_\mathrm{BP}$ corresponding to a liquid of bosons with an inter-particle separation that is on the order of the bipolaron radial size $R_\mathrm{BP}$, i.e. for $\rho_\mathrm{BP} = 1/(\pi R^2_\mathrm{BP})$.
-From this we obtain an equation for the maximum $T_{\mathrm{c}}$ of the Berezinskii-Kosterlitz-Thouless transition of the bipolaronic liquid that depends only on the bipolaron properties, given by~\cite{LogBose2D3}
+These considerations reduce our problem to that of the superfluidity of a gas of hard-core bipolarons in 2D, for which $T_\mathrm{c} \approx 1.84 \rho_\mathrm{BP}/m^{\! \star}_\mathrm{BP}$~\cite{LogBose2D3}, where $\rho_\mathrm{BP}$ is the density of bipolarons and $m^{\!\star}_\mathrm{BP}$ is the bipolaron effective mass~\footnote{Since $T_\mathrm{c}$ depends double-logarithmically weakly on the effective bipolaron-bipolaron interaction, neglecting deviations from the hard-core bipolaron-bipolaron interaction in our estimates of $T_\mathrm{c}$ can only lead to small uncertainties~\cite{LogBose2D2,LogBose2D3}, which, nonetheless, do not affect any of our main results.}.
+This formula for $T_\mathrm{c}$ remains valid in a broad density range so long as bipolarons do not overlap.
+The largest $T_\mathrm{c}$ from this mechanism thus arises for a $\rho_\mathrm{BP}$ corresponding to a liquid of bosons with an inter-particle separation that is on the order of the bipolaron radial size $R_\mathrm{BP}$, which, after lattice regularization, must be at least unity, i.e. for $\rho_\mathrm{BP} = \min\{(1/(\pi R^2_\mathrm{BP}), 1/\pi)\}$.
+From this we obtain an estimate for the maximum $T_{\mathrm{c}}$ of the Berezinskii-Kosterlitz-Thouless transition of the bipolaronic liquid that depends only on the bipolaron properties given by